-The way antidepressants give pain relief is completely separate from the anti-depressant effect.
-The dose required for treating depression is much higher (150-250 milligrams (mg) a day) rather than the doses used for pain relief (25-75 mg a day).
+The way antidepressants give pain relief is completely separate from the antidepressant effect.
+The dose required for treating depression is much higher (150-250 milligrams (mg) a day) rather than the doses used for pain relief (25-75 mg/d).
 Amitriptyline also works in patients who are not depressed.

-Also, there are over twenty different antidepressant drugs available for treating depression, but only a small number of these are effective pain killers.6
+Also, there are over twenty different antidepressant drugs available for treating depression, but only a small number can also be effective pain killers.

-It is important that you are given a full explanation of the reasons for using antidepressant therapy.
+It is important that the patient is given a full explanation of the rationale for using antidepressant therapy.
 It is not the case that the doctor believes your pain is due to the depression.
 So do not think that you are not being taken seriously, or that the pain is 'all in your mind'.

-Depression can occur with chronic pain, usually in response to the pain, suffering or loss of function, and often improves as the chronic pain improves.
+Depression can occur with chronic pain, it is usually 'reactive' or in response to the pain, suffering and loss of function, and often improves as the chronic pain improves.
 However, if severe, it may require simultaneous treatment with other antidepressant therapies such as psychology techniques or another antidepressant drug.